truenas/middleware/docs/userguide/truenas_directoryservice.rst

 Kerberos Settings
 -----------------

 To configure additional Kerberos parameters, use :menuselection:`Directory Service --> Kerberos Settings`.
-As seen in Figure 9.7a, two fields are available:
+As seen in :numref:`Figure %s: Additional Kerberos Settings <kerberos1>`, two fields are available:

 * **Appdefaults auxiliary parameters:** contains settings used by some Kerberos applications.
 The available settings and their syntax are listed in the
   `[appdefaults] section of krb.conf(5) <http://web.mit.edu/kerberos/krb5-1.12/doc/admin/conf_files/krb5_conf.html#appdefaults>`_.